Camp Ripley Training Center

 Camp Ripley, located near Little Falls, Minnesota, is a 53,000-acre regional training center hosting numerous ranges and state-of-the-art facilities to support the training requirements of military and civilian agencies.
 In addition to providing resources enabling customers to train in a realistic environment, CRTC sustains lodging, administrative and conference space for customer events, programs and education.
 Additionally, CRTC remains committed to environmentally-sound stewardship throughout Central Minnesota to include its 18 miles of undeveloped Mississippi River shoreline.

-Camp Ripley welcomed its first senior commander, Brig.
+Camp Ripley welcomed its first Senior Commander, Brig.
 Gen. Lowell Kruse.
-Col. Brian Melton assumed the role of garrison commander from Col. Scott St. Sauver.
+Col. Brian Melton assumed the role of Garrison Commander from Col. Scott St. Sauver.
 Camp Ripley also gained a new senior enlisted advisor in 2017 Command Sgt.
 Maj.
-Matthew Erickson.
+Matt Erickson.

 In 2017 Camp Ripley was recognized with the Secretary of Defense Environmental Award for Natural Resources Conservation, Large Installation.
 The award recognizes individuals, teams and installations for their exceptional environmental achievements and innovative, cost-effective environmental practices.
 Camp Ripley’s environmental programs in conservation and compliance continue to maintain the triple bottom line of mission, environment and community through partnership opportunities, forestry and wildlife management, as well as community outreach.

 In April, CRTC held the official opening of its 10-megawatt solar field, celebrating a partnership between Minnesota Power and the Minnesota National Guard that provides clean energy benefits for CRTC and the surrounding community.